jrenne/DisastrousDefaults/README.md

 The (main) iTraxx data are in ITRAXX4R.csv.
 These data are extracted from Datastream.
 The associated Excel Datastream extraction file is data/DatastreamExtractionFiles/ITRAXX.xlsx.

-The prices of tranche products are in data4R.csv, the data are based on http://www.creditfixings.com/CreditEventAuctions/itraxx.jsp (This file has to be filled.)
+The prices of tranche products are in data4R.csv, these data are from Markit and can be extracted e.g. from Refinitiv Eikon Premium, see also http://www.creditfixings.com/CreditEventAuctions/itraxx.jsp (This file has to be filled by the user.)

 The equity option prices are in AllOptionData.csv.
 The file Strike_and_ExpiryDates provides details regarding the expiry dates and strikes of considered options.
 The associated Excel Datastream extraction file is data/DatastreamExtractionFiles/AllOptionData.xlsx.